icure/medtech-docs/sdks/references/classes/HealthcareElement.md

 • `Optional` **valueDate**: `number`

-The date (unix epoch in ms) when the {{ healthcareElement }} is noted to have started and also closes on the same date
+The date (unix epoch in ms) when the {{healthcareElement}} is noted to have started and also closes on the same date

 #### Defined in